-A: The AELTC Parkland would be managed by AETLC, and it is reasonable to expect there would be informal day-to-day supervision by AELTC with criminal activity should it arise dealt with by the police.
-It is also reasonable to expect there would be coordination between Merton's Green Spaces team (and their contractors) and AELTC to deal with any incidents.
+A: The AELTC Parkland would be managed by AETLC, and it is reasonable to expect there would be informal day-to-day supervision by AELTC with criminal activity should it

 Q: The 2 months in which the public will be permitted to use 7 of the grass courts, what restrictions will there be on the use of these courts?
 Has the Community Use plan (6.12.15p243)) yet been drafted or the contents agreed, and if so where do I find it?
 Will these courts be available to all the tennis playing public, or only those of a certain level of skill?